ahmedosamaelshimy/FirstLab/StillUnpatched.md

 *******.***
 ```

-#### Q14: The attacker dumped the process and wrote the dumo to a certain file, and then he downloaded it. can you tell the size of that file? (in bytes)
+#### Q14: The attacker dumped the process and wrote the dump to a certain file, and then he downloaded it. can you tell the size of that file? (in bytes)
 ```
 *****
 ```